syncfusion-content/ej2-angular-docs/ej2-angular/grid/editing/template-editing.md

 ### Add validation rules for custom editors

-The Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid provides the ability to add validation rules for fields not present in the column model.
+The Angular Data Grid provides the ability to add validation rules for fields not present in the column model.
 This feature prevents erroneous or inconsistent data from being submitted, enhancing the reliability of application data.

 To add validation rules, utilize the [actionComplete](https://ej2.syncfusion.com/angular/documentation/api/grid#actioncomplete) event along with the [addRules](https://ej2.syncfusion.com/documentation/api/form-validator#addrules) method.
 The following approach uses the `addRules` method to add validation rules for custom editors in the `actionComplete` event: